5 Days In Molokai

 Scenic Drive from Kaunakakai

-No need to get an early start on this day so enjoy your morning, head to town for a stroll, and either prepare or buy some lunch and snacks for your day at the beach(es).
+There’s no need to get an early start on this day, so enjoy your morning, head to town for a stroll, and either prepare or buy some lunch and snacks for your day at the beach(es).
 I also recommend packing plenty of water and some form of shade if you “suffer” from direct sunlight.
-In any case, bring your beach gear and the usual sun protection (lotion and large hat).
+Bring your beach gear and the usual sun protection (lotion and large hat).

-From Kaunakakai, head on HWY 460 in the direction of the airport and just keep going.
-Before the turnoff to HWY 470 (Kalaupapa), don’t forget to look back and catch a view of Molokai’s gorgeous coral reef – such a rarity in Hawaii.
-Over here – on the saddle between the island’s two volcanoes – the scenery quickly changes and is very arid despite the presence of a number of agricultural farms (GMO fields, much to the discontent of a few health-conscious residents).
+From Kaunakakai, head on HWY 460 toward the airport and just keep going.
+Before the turnoff to HWY 470 (Kalaupapa), don’t forget to look back and see Molokai’s gorgeous coral reef – such a rarity in Hawaii.
+Over here, on the saddle between the island’s two volcanoes, the scenery quickly changes and is very arid despite the presence of several agricultural farms.

 Driving in Molokai Hawaii

 After the airport, pull over on the side of the road whenever you feel like it.
-There are a number of unofficial scenic spots where you can admire the rolling red-soiled hills meeting the blue ocean.
-You’ll eventually enter Molokai’s Kaluakoi region which was for many years home to the island’s only resort and golf course.
-The resort is long gone but there are a few condos left (see “where to stay” section).
+There are several unofficial scenic spots to admire the rolling red-soiled hills meeting the blue ocean.
+You’ll eventually enter Molokai’s Kaluakoi region, which was home to the island’s only resort and golf course for many years.
+The resort is long gone, but a few condos are left (see “where to stay” section).

 Kawakiu Beach